Types of Aid

 You have options on how to finance your legal education.
 Awards are made to J.D. students through a variety of institutional, federal, and outside resources.

 Merit-based College of Law Scholarships are awarded to selected incoming first-year J.D. students during the admission application process.
 All prospective full-time law students (including US Citizens, Permanent Residents and international students) are considered for merit-based scholarships.
-Law Scholarships range in value from nearly half-tuition to over three-quarters tuition.
-Some scholarships require students to maintain a minimum GPA.
-See a summary of our scholarship retention statistics.
+Law Scholarships may cover up to 80% percent of tuition.

 Merit scholarship renewal is available throughout a J.D. student’s full-time enrollment – even during the completion of a joint degree, resulting in the opportunity for students to earn two degrees for the price of one!